 Personal Web Site:

 - Bachelor of Arts, Bryn Mawr College, 1981

 - Master of Fine Arts, Temple University, 1983

 - Doctor of Philosophy, New York University, 1991

-A dancer and scholar, Ann Cooper Albright is Professor of Dance, and Chair of the Department of Dance at Oberlin College.
-Combining her interests in dancing and cultural theory, she is involved in teaching a variety of dance, performance studies and gender studies courses that seek to engage students in both practices and theories of the body.
-She is the author of Engaging Bodies: the Politics and Poetics of Corporeality (2013); Modern Gestures: Abraham Walkowitz Draws Isadora Duncan Dancing (2010); Traces of Light: Absence and Presence in the Work of Loie Fuller (2007); Choreographing Difference: the Body and Identity in Contemporary Dance (1997) and co-editor of Moving History/Dancing Cultures (2001) and Taken By Surprise: Improvisation in Dance and Mind (2003).
-The book, Encounters with Contact Improvisation (2010), is the product of one of her adventures in writing and dancing and dancing and writing with others.
-Ann is founder and director of Girls in Motion, an award winning afterschool program at Langston Middle School now in its tenth year, and co-director of Accelerated Motion: Towards a New Dance Literacy, a National Endowment for the Arts-funded digital collection of materials about dance.
-Currently, Ann is working on an interdisciplinary book entitled Gravity Matters: Finding Ground in an Unstable World.
+A dancer and a scholar, Ann Cooper Albright is Professor and Chair of the Department of Dance at Oberlin College.
+Combining her interests in dancing and cultural theory, she is involved in teaching a variety of courses that seek to engage students in both practices and theories of the body.
+She is the author of Engaging Bodies: the Politics and Poetics of Corporeality (2013), which recently won the Selma Jeanne Cohen Prize from the American Society for Aesthetics; Modern Gestures: Abraham Walkowitz Draws Isadora Duncan Dancing (2010); Traces of Light: Absence and Presence in the Work of Loie Fuller (2007); Choreographing Difference: the Body and Identity in Contemporary Dance (1997) and co-editor of Moving History/Dancing Cultures (2001) and Taken By Surprise: Improvisation in Dance and Mind (2003).
+Ann is founder and director of Girls in Motion, an award winning afterschool program at Langston Middle School now in its eleventh year, and co-director of Accelerated Motion: Towards a New Dance Literacy.